codemary/stormstudents/scss_exercises/variables_exercises_d1/variables_exercise2/README.md

 Variables Exercise 2

+USE SCSS!

 Task 1
 Position the elements as seen in the pictures.
-Add padding, margins etc where needed.
 Design for mobile first and then desktop.
 Breakpoint: 600px.

 Task 2
 Style the cards with a border, and style the buttons in the cards.